How To Find Homeless Shelters in Houston

 - Housing Assistance is offered at the Fort Bend Women’s Center as well.
 The shelter has the capacity to screen clients for eligibility into either the Rapid Rehousing Program or Wellness & Stability Program.
 You can find out more about both of these programs here.

 - Penny Wise Resale Stores located in Richmond, Stafford, Katy, and Missouri City play a key role in helping domestic abuse survivors regain their footing in life.
 To find a resale shop near you visit the Women’s Center website.

 The shelter is located in Richmond, Texas.
 The mailing address is PO Box 183, Richmond, TX 77406.
 You will likely have to contact the shelter for the physical address.
 For more information visit their website or call the 24-hour crisis line at 281.342.4357.

 Houston Area Women’s Shelter or HAWC offers shelter to women and children who were victims of domestic or sexual abuse.

-The shelter is offered to women and their children who are fleeing domestic or sexual abuse.
+- The shelter is offered to women and their children who are fleeing domestic or sexual abuse.
 Clients have access to individual and group therapy.
 The Career Development Program helps families to gain employment and self-sufficiency.
-Parenting and education classes are provided.
-Houston Independent School District is present at the shelter to ensure children are properly educated.
+Parenting and education classes are provided at this women’s shelter in Houston.
+HISD is also present to ensure children are properly educated.
 The Children’s Enrichment Program provides children with a sense of normalcy offering access to field trips, summer camps, and special events.
 Should you need shelter call HAWC at the Domestic Violence helpline 713.528.2121 or the Sexual Assault helpline 713.528.7273.

-Counseling services are provided to survivors of domestic violence, sexual assault, childhood sexual abuse and caregivers of a children survivors of sexual abuse.
-Group and individual counseling is also offered.
+- Counseling services are provided to survivors of domestic violence, sexual assault, childhood sexual abuse, and caregivers of children survivors of sexual abuse.

 Montgomery County Women’s Center